-With the 12 Steps (Tool 15-16 below) we learn how to admit powerlessness and surrender our lust to Hashem.
-By following the steps of this Handbook, we can learn to keep the addiction completely in check, and lead happy and fulfilling lives.
+Although we present this tool in the very beginning, guarding our eyes applies throughout all the tools.
+Even those who are more seriously addicted and are working already with the advanced tools of this Handbook will still need to guard their eyes.
+True "lust addicts" do not have control in this area.
+No matter steps of this Handbook, we can learn to keep the addiction completely in check, and lead happy and fulfilling lives.
 But we must never let our guard down.
 The number one symptom of this disease is that when we are faced head-on with lust, we cannot help lusting.
 And that is why the very first practical tool in recovering from lust addiction is to guard our eyes and avoid lust as much as possible.